Wall End

 Wall End (sometimes spelt as Wallend) is a locality in East Ham in East London, located in the borough of Newham.
 It is a little-used name for the area lying to the north of Beckton between Barking and East Ham.
 The name stems from an embankment wall that was formerly used to prevent flooding from the river Roding at the 'end' or 'outlying part' of East Ham.
 Much of the area consists of terraced housing dating from the building-boom of the late 19th century.
+It is notable, as with the rest of East Ham, for having an especially high British Tamil population.